apache/activemq/activemq-web-console/README.txt

 Welcome to the ActiveMQ Web Console

-To run the console you must install a recent distro of Maven such as version 2.0.4 or later
+To run the console you must install a recent distro of Apache Maven such as version 3.0.4 or later

 		http://maven.apache.org/